-LVMH continually reaffirms a commitment to a diverse workforce, reflecting the reality of its businesses and creating an invaluable source of performance.
-This commitment to diversity inspired the creation of the EllesVMH en 2007.
+LVMH continually reaffirms a commitment to diverse teams, reflecting the reality of its businesses and creating an invaluable source of performance.
+This commitment to diversity inspired the creation of the EllesVMH initiative in 2007.

-The EllesVMH encourages the professional development of women in all positions and at every level of the organization through a variety of initiatives.
+With EllesVMH – the Group initiative for Gender Equity – the Group encourages the professional development of women through a variety of initiatives.

 “Diversity is a tremendous source of complementary skills and wealth, making it a key success factor for LVMH and its Maisons,” says Chantal Gaemperle, Group Executive Vice President Human Resources & Synergies.
 “We have an amazing pool of talent at LVMH.
 Providing inspiring career growth opportunities for these ambitious women and men is essential to let us meet the challenges we face today and in the future.”

-In addition to the active engagement of our executives and an HR policy that encourages true gender diversity – spanning recruitment, training, pay equity, career appraisal interviews, maternity or paternity leave – three tangible levers have been established:
+In addition to the active engagement of our executives and an HR policy that encourages true gender diversity – spanning recruitment, training, pay equity, career appraisal interviews, maternity or paternity leave – the Group is committed to 3 pillars of action:

-- A regional network encourages LVMH staff to take part in local events and initiatives tailored to the specificities of each market.
+- Regional networks encouraging LVMH staff to take part in local events and initiatives tailored to the specificities of each market.